Becoming an Idaho Falls Police Officer

 BOTH STEPS ARE REQUIRED TO HAVE YOUR APPLICATION CONSIDERED.

-The IFPD will administer the in-person written exam and physical agility test at the Idaho Falls Police Department Training Annex on June 2, 2022 at 0800 AM.
-(The next test is scheduled for September 13, 2022) The Training Annex is located at 740 Park Avenue, Idaho Falls, ID.
+The IFPD will administer the in-person written exam and physical agility test at the Idaho Falls Police Department Training Annex on September 13, 2022, at 8:00 AM.
+The Training Annex is located at 740 Park Avenue, Idaho Falls, ID.
 The physical agility testing will immediately follow the written exam.
 You will need to register for the test above.

 We strongly recommend that you prepare for the physical fitness exam.
 The exam process and requirements can be viewed here.